Step 1: Attend an Informational Meeting

 An Introduction to Classical Education, a Guide for Parents, by Christopher A. Perrin M.Div., PH.D.

 Classical Education: An Old Paradigm for a New Path, by Steven Wedgeworth

 If after reviewing the school material and praying about the decision, you are still interested in pursuing our school, please complete an online application.
 Online applications can be accessed by visiting clicking the button at the top of this page.

 o Submit Pastoral Reference Form to Pastor

 o Complete and mail the following to St. Augustine School, Office of Admissions, 1202 Highland Colony Parkway, Ridgeland, MS 39157:

 1) Read and sign Statement of Faith and Doctrinal & Ethical Statements

 2) Submit one non-refundable application fee for each student applying.
-Application fees are $100 for Batch 1, $150 for Batch 2, and $200 for Batch 3.
+Application fees are $100 for Batch 1 and $150 for Batch 2.

 Step 4: Placement Testing and Evaluation